autoneg/anl-agents/README.md

 - version: Either a competition year (2024, ...) or the value "contrib" for all other agents.
 You can also pass "all" or "any" to get all agents.
 - track: The track (advantage, utility, welfare, nash, kalai, kalai-smorodinsky)
-- qualified_only: If true, only agents that were submitted to SCML and ran in the qualifications round will be returned.
+- qualified_only: If true, only agents that were submitted to ANL and ran in the qualifications round will be returned.
-- finalists_only: If true, only agents that were submitted to SCML and passed qualifications will be returned.
+- finalists_only: If true, only agents that were submitted to ANL and passed qualifications will be returned.
-- winners_only: If true, only winners of SCML (the given version) will be returned.
+- winners_only: If true, only winners of ANL (the given version) will be returned.
-- top_only: Either a fraction of finalists or the top n finalists with highest scores in the finals of SCML.
+- top_only: Either a fraction of finalists or the top n finalists with highest scores in the finals of ANL.
 - as_class: If true, the agent classes will be returned otherwise their full class names.

 For example, to get the top 10% of the "advantage" track finalists in year 2024 as strings, you can use: